tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## HCL OneTest Server

-The HCL OneTest Server plug-in for UrbanCode Deploy provides a step to Run HCL OneTest Server test.    **Platform Support**
+The HCL OneTest Server plug-in for UrbanCode Deploy provides a step to Run HCL OneTest Server test.    **Platform Support** * This plug-in runs on all operating systems that are supported by the UrbanCode Deploy agent (except for z/OS)

 ---